brunzefb/ubuntu-20-devops-tools/README.md

-terraform | Terraform .hcl syntax highligher. vscode-kubernetes-tools | Gives you a right-click kubectl apply functionality from vs code explorer. python | Pyhon language support. subtle-brackets | Allows you to visualize which bracket matches with corresponding one in  unobtrusive way. vscode-hex dump | Shows your content as hex dump. jumpy | Allows crazy keyboard navigation. better-align | Allows alignment of code.
+terraform | Terraform .hcl syntax highligher. vscode-kubernetes-tools | Gives you a right-click kubectl apply functionality from vs code explorer. python | Pyhon language support. subtle-brackets | Allows you to visualize which bracket matches with corresponding one in an unobtrusive way. vscode-hex dump | Shows your content as hex dump. jumpy | Allows crazy keyboard navigation. better-align | Allows alignment of code.